Skip to content

 Lexicon: Words for Feelings

-This lexicon provides a comprehensive collection of emotional and feeling-related terms, particularly valuable for individuals with alexithymia who may struggle to identify and articulate their emotional experiences.
-Each entry includes definitions, etymologies, citations, and notable quotes from reliable sources.
+This lexicon is an alphabetical glossary of emotional and feeling-related terms — particularly valuable for people with alexithymia who may struggle to identify and articulate emotional experiences.
+Each entry includes a definition, etymology where useful, citation, and a notable quote.

 This lexicon is provided under a Creative Commons Attribution-ShareAlike (CC BY-SA) license for the AAN community.